 We can only predict what 2020 will bring for data privacy by taking a look at what we already know.
 Data privacy continues to be a hot topic because cyber-attacks are increasing in size, sophistication, and cost.
-The numerous attacks on personal and consumer data has raised privacy concerns around the world.
+The numerous attacks on personal and consumer data have raised privacy concerns around the world.

 As a result, the EU’s GDPR (General Data Protection Regulation) had an important impact.
 Many states within the United States have since adopted their own privacy protection laws, such as the CCPA (California Consumer Privacy Act).
 We should expect more regulations and awareness in the future, as the U.S. currently is working to implement federal data privacy laws.